 Education at Synergy is student-centered and developmentally appropriate.
 We are focused and responsive to the needs of our students’ emotional, social, academic, cognitive, and physical development.
-We nurture and support their natural curiosity and desire to learn by differentiating curriculum.
+We nurture and support their natural curiosity and desire to learn by developing themes and projects based on student interests and differentiating curriculum.
 We encourage them to be active partners in their learning.

 These values are woven into and embodied within our Agreement System, which is unique to Synergy.
 It fosters critical thinking, social responsibility, and respectful relationships.